rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-list-the-backups-for-a-project-v2-project-id-backups.rst

 .. _get-list-the-backups:

-List the backups for a project
+Retrieve the backups for a project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

     GET /v2/{project_id}/backups

-This operation lists the backups for the specified project.
+This operation retrieves the backups for the specified project.

 If no backups have been created for the project, the ``backups`` parameter in the response is an empty array.